vdprog2019/boost-asio-ip_filtering/README.md

 # boost-asio-ip_filtering

-This example shows how to do ip filtering with Boost.asio, Qt frameworkand XML file
+This example shows how to do ip filtering with Boost.asio, Qt framework and XML file

 Build options :